SAFE USE

 Whether you use medications or take care of someone who does, it is important to be aware of guidelines for safe use.

 Asking questions is often the first step toward using medication safely.
 Oftentimes, we may not realize all of the indications, mechanisms, and side effects of the different drugs we take and how they interact with one another.
-It is essential to talk to your doctor to gain a clear understanding of the risks and benefits of what you are taking, why you are taking it, and how it affects your body.
+It is essential to talk to your doctor or pharmacist to gain a clear understanding of the risks and benefits of what you are taking, why you are taking it, and how it affects your body.

 We recommend checking prescriptions, reading labels and patient information, and keeping the lines of communication open with your doctor or pharmacist when caring for yourself or somebody else.
 In addition, keep medication and supplements up and away from children in the home to prevent accidental ingestion and overdose.